The Artmetria Index turns market data into a more readable signal.

 The C1–C10 framework is Artmetria’s qualitative layer.
 It looks at artist identity, period, execution, subject, composition, technique, format, condition, provenance, and critical resonance.

 It is not there to compete with the market index, but to enrich it.
 Price tells you what the market did.
-C1–C10 helps you ask whether what moved was strong, fragile, balanced, overrated, or structurally interesting.
+C1–C10 helps you ask whether what moved was strong, fragile, balanced, overextended, or structurally interesting.

 Below, the model is shown in a public and simplified way.
 The internal weighting and proprietary calibration remain private.